Kavvayi River

-The Kavvayi river basin is located between 120 05’ to 120 15’ North latitude and 750 05 ‘ to 750 20’ East longitude.
-It spread over the district of Kannur and Kasargod.
+The Kavvayi River basin is located between 120 05’ to 120 15’ North latitude and 750 05 ‘ to 750 20’ East longitude.
+It spreads over the district of Kannur and Kasargod.
 It has a total area of 164.76 km2 covering 14 villages spread over 9 local bodies in the two districts.
-Kavvayi river or Thattar river emerges from the Cheemeni Kunnu at elevation 114 m. above MSL having the length of 31 km and join directly to Kavvai backwater.
-Kavvayi river is typical among the 14 midland originated rivers in Kerala.
+Kavvayi River or Thattar River emerges from the Cheemeni Kunnu at elevation 114 m. above MSL having a length of 31 km and joining directly to Kavvai backwater.
+Kavvayi River is typical among the 14 midland-originated rivers in Kerala.
 It has a watershed area confined to midland hillocks and their valley.
-Kavvayi River includes five rivers, the Kavvayi River, and its tributaries- Kankol, Vannathichal, Kuppithodu, and Kuniyan – flows together to form the Kavvayi Backwaters.
+Kavvayi River includes five rivers, the Kavvayi River, and its tributaries- Kankol, Vannathichal, Kuppithodu, and Kuniyan – flow together to form the Kavvayi Backwaters.